A. J. Meek

 A. J. Meek is an American photographer, teacher, and writer.
 Meek is known for his selenium toned silver gelatin contact prints made with an 8 x 20 banquet camera of landscapes in Louisiana and the American West and for images that are a balance between the documentary tradition and the fine arts.

 Background

 His full name is Albert James Meek.
 His first name is after his Father (Albert A. Meek) and his middle name is a family name (James) on the side of his Mother (Alta Mae Williams).
 Emerson James, Meek's great-grandfather was a full-blooded Choctaw and a U.S. Marshal in the Indian territory of Oklahoma.
 Meek was born in Beatrice, Nebraska.
 His Father's Czech ancestors resided in Ravenna, Nebraska, a railroad town located between Kearney and Grand Island.
 His other great-grandfather A.V.
 Hlava, a 32nd Degree Scottish Rite Mason, owned and operated a hardware store where eight family members often worked.

-Meek is married to the former Belinda Van Dyk (born December 28, 1941, Kalamazoo, Michigan) and they have one daughter, Patricia Lynn (born January 14, 1967, RAF Lakenheath, Suffolk, England).
+Meek was married to Belinda Van Dyk (born December 28, 1941, Kalamazoo, Michigan) until her death in 2022.
+They had one daughter, Patricia Lynn (born January 14, 1967, RAF Lakenheath, Suffolk, England).